MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Random Scene Synthesis

-\PARbegin{Scene Process Stage.} In the Scene Process Stage, users first select scenes from the commercial scene database according to user-provided conditions, \eg, area, the number of room, the types of room.
-To support the mega-scale scene database, we use MongoDB~\cite{mongodb} as the underlying database program.
+In the Scene Process Stage, users first select scenes from the commercial scene database according to user-provided conditions, e.g., area, the number of rooms, and room types.
+To support the mega-scale scene database, we use MongoDB as the underlying database program.
+We store all structured metadata of the scene in the database, such as scene graph and scene attributes (e.g., room size, the amount of furniture in the scene).

 Given a selected scene, we provide a scene-level sampler to generate novel furniture arrangements.
-Specifically, we adopt the approach~\cite{kan2018automatic} by taking into account existing furniture and cost functions on the clearance, circulation, group relationships, alignment, distribution and rhythm.
-We iteratively generate new arrangements by randomly moving each furniture instance, \ie, changing its positions and orientations.
+Specifically, we adopt the approach~\cite{kan2018automatic} by taking into account existing furniture and cost functions on the clearance, circulation, group relationships, alignment, distribution, and rhythm.
+We iteratively generate new arrangements by randomly moving each furniture instance, i.e., changing its positions and orientations.
 After each iteration, a cost value is calculated to accept or reject the generated layout.
-The number of iterations is usually determined by the number of furniture in the scene.
+The number of iterations is usually determined by the amount of furniture in the scene.
 Users could easily generate various reasonable furniture arrangements with this scene-level sampler.
+Figure~\ref{fig:property} (a) shows several layouts generated by the scene-level sampler.

 The processed scenes are then sent to the Entity Process Stage for further processing.